aiplanethub/5-week_Data_Science_Bootcamp/week-0/148-Day 1: Data Structures – Lists and Tuples.md

 ## Tuples in Python

-* Tuple is also an ordered sequence of items as List.
+* Tuple is also an ordered sequence of items as a List.
 Tuple also holds multiple data types.
-* The only difference in Tuple & List is that Tuple is immutable; once created it cannot be changed.
+* The only difference between Tuple & List is that Tuple is immutable; once created, it cannot be changed.
 * Creating a tuple is as simple as putting different comma-separated values within round brackets.
 * Example: A = (‘Brush’, ‘Leuven’, 48851964400, 3.14, ‘Mom’)

-**Note:** The tutor in this video used python console.
-Nothing to worry here, you can use the same code and run it on jupyter notebook too.
+**Note:** The tutor in this video used a Python console.
+Nothing to worry about here; you can use the same code and run it on a Jupyter notebook too.